Zumwalt076/Zumwalt076/README.md

 Project Name: Errand Doers PH - You can take research on Facebook how it works

 Project Name #2: El Lote PH - a food brand that tries to be a go-to food place for a To Go business concept.

+Project Name #3: Our Cuisina - a ghost kitchen concept to help food brands scale  while minimizing their capital risk

+Project Name #4: Next Block - NextBlock draws its inspiration from the very essence of blockchain – a continuous chain of progress across diverse technologies.
+Just as each validated transaction forms a block in the digital world, Next Block stands as the vital link propelling the future of emerging technologies such as Blockchain, Artificial Intelligence, Internet of Things, Web 3, and various technologies.

+As an Events Management Company specializing in the Tech Space, Next Block serves as the nucleus for visionaries, thought leaders, developers, investors, and enthusiasts across the AI, blockchain, and emerging technologies communities.
+In this dynamic and ever-evolving landscape, we believe in the power of collaboration.
+Next Block is the platform where ideas, innovations, and opportunities converge, creating a thriving ecosystem that accelerates the true potential of these technologies.

 Learning Journey
 I'm currently in a phase where I can quickly absorb and process large amounts of information.
 I'm eager to expand my knowledge and gain a deeper understanding of coding concepts.
 I may not know everything yet, but I'm always ready to tackle new challenges and learn from experienced developers.